jormsby2/SolarSPELL/tracking_setup/README.txt

 **Usage page files**
-copy files from usage folder to /var/www/html/usage (make this directory if it doesn't exist using mkdir command)
+copy files from usage folder to /var/www/html/usage (make this directory if it doesn't exist using mkdir command) copy files from images folder to /var/www/html/images (make this directory if it doesn't exist using mkdir command)

 **Apache**